T3KScarecrow/Alagaesia-Wiki/Alagaesia/Myths & Legends/Gods/Terros.md

-Terros is the god of earth and botany.
+Terros is the god of earth and flora.
+He rewards those who work the land, and nurture nature through his beautiful flowers, which he grows near farmland.
+Many farmers pray to him for good harvests, and workable soil.